DataStaxCodeSamples/datastax-banking-iot/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.creditcard.Main"  -DcontactPoints=localhost

-You can the following to change the default no of transactions and credit cards
+You can use the following parameters to change the default no of transactions and credit cards

 	-DnoOfTransactions=10000000 -DnoOfCreditCards=1000000